hessammehr/hessammehr.github.io/CV.md

 </div>
 </div>

-> **Chemistry–Information–Discovery:** I lead an interdisciplinary research group re-visiting the fundamental building blocks of practical chemistry — reagents, reaction media, and energy — predicated on automation and programmable chemistry; bespoke experimental hardware and analytics; and massive expansion in computational power, with the aim of devising new paradigms for chemical synthesis and discovery.
+> **Chemistry–Information–Discovery:** I lead an interdisciplinary research group devising new paradigms for chemical synthesis and discovery predicated on automation and programmable chemistry; bespoke experimental hardware and analytics; and massive expansion in computational power.

 ## Employment

 ### Leverhulme Early Career Fellow <span> University of Glasgow, UK | 2022–2025 </span>
-My fellowship aims to leverage automation and computational modelling to radically expand the gamut of interpretable experimental regimes in chemistry, with chemistry in aerosols as a first paradigm.
+My fellowship leverages automation and computational modelling to radically expand the gamut of interpretable experimental regimes in chemistry, with chemistry in aerosols as a first paradigm.
 I have created a modular, digitally controlled aerosol reactor — the first of its kind — and championed its adoption as a medium for chemical synthesis and discovery.
 Applications ranging from materials chemistry to antimicrobial discovery are being pursued within my group and via collaborations.

 ### Post-doctoral Researcher <span> Cronin Group, University of Glasgow, UK | 2018–2022 </span>
 Focus areas include (i) the digitisation of synthetic chemistry, leading to [two](#chempu) [Science papers](#xdl) and commercialisation via a [patent](#patent-chemputer) that now underpins a £40M spin-out company; and (ii) algorithmic discovery of new reactivity via automated platforms integrating online analytical instruments.